Frolic-chat/frolic-chat.github.io/wiki/scratchpad.md

 ---

 ## About
 This is a periodically-updated scratchpad for the primary developer.
-It's not automatically updated, it's just here to give a share vague concepts that have been considered.
+It's not automatically updated, it's just here to give an idea of concepts that were thought of and may need to be looked into further to decide if they're a good fit for Frolic.

 # Disclaimer
 **This is not a list of features to implement**, it exists to keep track of ideas to _research_.
 If anything listed below sounds like something that should get more attention, please make a feature request on the [Issues page](https://github.com/Frolic-chat/Frolic/issues)